NYU-CS9053/Syllabus/README.md

 * You will accept the link to the homework (posted in `homework/weekXX` where `XX` is the assignment number)
 * You will clone the homework repo and work locally
 * The final commit which I'll review for grading will be the latest commit __before 5pm__ the day of the following lecture (i.e., you'll have about one week to complete the assignment)
-* You must push your local commits to your online repository and []open a pull request](https://help.github.com/articles/about-pull-requests/) prior to 6 hours after the __5pm__ deadline (so that I can review them).
+* You must push your local commits to your online repository prior to 6 hours after the __5pm__ deadline (so that I can review them).

 __Late submissions are treated as 0__ Submitting an assignment late will not be tolerated in any circumstance.
-This includes pushing code after the 6 hour deadline of last commit or not opening a pull request.
+This includes pushing code after the 6 hour deadline of last commit.
 If this happens you can use this as your grade which will not be counted.
 Note, commits after _5pm_ will not be reviewed but those prior will be.

 __Important__ If any part of this process does not make sense please let me know __ASAP (as soon as possible)__ via e-mail or in the first lecture.